SWEEP-Inc/SWEEP-DOCS/source/index.html.md

 * **static_input**: input to the task that is independent of the launch, other tasks, etc.
 * **multiplicity**: specifies a number of times a task should be replicated.
 * **deploy_conditions**: list of conditions in the form of expressions depending on the output of this task predecessors that must be fulfilled in order for the task to be launched. if all predecessors have finished but any of the conditions is not true, the task fails.
-* **dynamic_multiplicity**: specifies a number of times a task should be replicated with an expression that depends on the output of a predecessor task.
-* **partitoned_input**: only valid for tasks with multiplicity or dynamic_multiplicity: an expression that indicates which part of a predecessors output should be split between the multiple tasks.
-It is assumed that the output of the predecessor contains the specified item, and that it is a list with x number of items, where x is the multiplicity of the successor.
+* **scatter**: an expression that indicates which part of a predecessors output should be scattered over: this output is assumed to be of list-type, this task will be replicated for each element of this list, each new task replica receiving one element as input.
-* **follow_multiplicity**: specifies a predecessor ID whose multiplicity to follow.
-If that predecessor is expanded to some multiplicity, this task is expanded to the same multiplicity, with one new task following each of the expanded tasks of the predecessor.
+* **follow**: specifies a predecessor ID (P) whose replication factor this task (T) is to follow.
+A replica Ti of this task will gather all aggregatedd output of the corresponding replica Pi of the predecessor.
+See example below how scatter and follow can be used to define multi-level scatter and gather behaviour.
 * **environment**: only valid for container-based tasks. specifies environment variables the image, overriding the one specified when building the image and the one in the container definition. one dictionary per environment variable, the dictionary must contains 2 items: "name" and
 "value"